-The operations of the RAPID program allow for an accessible HIV health team to see a newly diagnosed (or newly reengaged) patient on the same day as their diagnosis, offer therapy, and put a counseling and sustainable care plan into action.
-Generally, a new HIV diagnosis is made through a San Francisco Community HIV testing site or in a medical setting such as primary care, emergency department or urgent care, specialty clinics (methadone, TB, prenatal, renal), inpatient hospitalization, or psychiatry.
-Our Testing and Linkage to care team (PHAST) is paged either by the community testing site or by the San Francisco General
+The operations of the Ward 86 RAPID program allow for an accessible HIV health team to see a newly diagnosed (or newly reengaged) patient on the same day as their diagnosis, offer therapy, and put a counseling and sustainable care plan into action.
+Generally, a new HIV diagnosis is made through a San Francisco community HIV testing site or in a medical setting such as primary care, emergency department or urgent care, specialty clinics (methadone, TB, prenatal, renal), inpatient hospital service, or psychiatry.
+Our Testing and Linkage to care team (PHAST) is paged either by the community testing site or by the San Francisco General Hospital Clinical Laboratory, via pager Monday-Friday 8-5pm, for any HIV+ antibody (or antigen/antibody) test result or a detectable HIV RNA level in the absence of an HIV+ antibody test result.
+The Ward 86 RAPID team then determines whether the diagnosis is a new diagnosis and whether it is likely to be an acute infection.

-Hospital Clinical Laboratory, via pager Monday-Friday 8-5pm, for any HIV+ antibody (or antigen/antibody) test result or a detectable HIV RNA level in the absence of an HIV+ antibody test result.
-Determination is then made whether the diagnosis is a new diagnosis and whether it is likely to be an acute infection.
-After receiving test result disclosure and post-test counseling at the testing site, patients are invited to the San Francisco General Hospital Ward 86 RAPID program.
-Upon arrival, the patient is welcomed and meets with a social worker for additional post-test counseling and education as well as psychosocial assessment and initiation of insurance paperwork.
-Then the patient meets with the RAPID provider for further counseling and ART initiation.
+After the patient receives the HIV test result and post-test counseling at the testing site, they are invited to the San Francisco General Hospital Ward 86 clinic for a RAPID program intake appointment.
+Upon arrival, the patient is welcomed and meets with a social worker for additional post-test counseling and education as well as psychosocial assessment and initiation of insurance paperwork (if needed).
+Then the patient meets with the RAPID provider for a focused medical history and evaluation, further counseling, and ART initiation.
+Intake laboratory tests are done.
 The majority of RAPID occur on weekday afternoons, and are expected to last 1-2 hours.